freenas/freenas-docs/userguide/storage.rst

 created, the space is initially shared between the snapshot and the filesystem, and possibly with previous snapshots.
-As the filesystem changes, space that was previously shared becomes unique to the snapshot, and is counted in the snapshot's used space.
+As the filesystem changes, space that was previously shared becomes unique to the snapshot, and is counted in the used space of the snapshot.
 Deleting a snapshot can increase the amount of space unique to, and used by, other snapshots.
 The amount of space used, available, or referenced does not take into account pending changes.
 While pending changes are generally accounted